-In the current financial year NGN has continued to engage with local communities to understand how NGN could work differently to the benefit of such communities, and some of these finding have fed into NGNs business plan for the next price control.
-NGN continue to invest in local communities by providing free energy to vulnerable customer, and this has been rewarded with two accolades at the Corporate Social Responsibility awards in November 2019.
-Carbon monoxide awareness is another scheme we continue to push at NGN.
+In the current financial year NGN has continued to engage with local communities to understand how NGN could work differently to the benefit of such communities, and some of these finding have fed into NGNs business plan for RIIO-GD2.
+NGN continue to invest in local communities by providing free energy to vulnerable customers.
+Carbon monoxide awareness is another scheme we continue to promote at NGN.